Codecademy/docs/content/java/concepts/calendar/calendar.md

 ---
 Title: 'Calendar'
-Description: 'Calendar is an abstract class that provides methods for converting between a specific instant in time and a set of calendar fields'
+Description: 'An abstract class that represents dates and time and has methods for converting between a given moment in time and a number of calendar attributes.'
 Subjects:
   - 'Computer Science'
 Tags: